Fraunhofer-IMS/riscv_lab/eclipse/README.md

 4. Click on **Directory** and select _this_ folder (`path/to/riscv_lab/eclipse`).
 5. Click **Finish**.

+> [!NOTE]
+> When code is to be executed on the processor for the first time, a debug launch configuration must first be selected.
+Click on the tiny arrow left to "GDB OpenOCD Debugging", select `eclipse_riscv_lab Default.launch` and click "Debug".

 > [!TIP]
 > This example project provides a simple hardware abstraction layer (HAL) for the board's basic IO peripherals in `riscv_soc.h`.